uzh-bf/klicker-uzh/docs/docs/docs/introduction/getting_started.md

 It is generally a good idea to first get an orientation about the general direction of the project from the [Roadmap](https://github.com/uzh-bf/klicker-uzh/projects/1), as contributions should not be completely orthogonal or lead to duplicate work.
 Please feel free to create an issue on the `klicker-uzh` project if you are unsure about any specifics.

-Additionally, in order to reduce the time spent on reviewing and refactoring code (on our side as well as yours), we put some [Contributing Guidelines](contributing/guidelines.md) into place that must be followed for a contribution to be accepted (describing things like code style and testing).
+Additionally, in order to reduce the time spent on reviewing and refactoring code (on our side as well as yours), we put some [Contributing Guidelines](contributing/guidelines.md) in place that must be followed for a contribution to be accepted (describing things like code style and testing).

 ## Support & Community